jplag/JPlag/README.md

 We're happy to incorporate all improvements to JPlag into this codebase.
 Feel free to fork the project and send pull requests.
 Please consider our [guidelines for contributions](https://github.com/jplag/JPlag/wiki/3.-Contributing-to-JPlag).

+### Git hooks

+The repository contains a pre-commit hook, that prevents commits if fail spotless.
+To set up the hooks, call any of the installHooks scrips in gitHooks (gitHooks/installHooks (shell), gitHooks/installHooks.bat (windows), gitHooks/installHooks.py (python))

 ## Contact
 If you encounter bugs or other issues, please report them [here](https://github.com/jplag/jplag/issues).
 For other purposes, you can contact us at jplag@ipd.kit.edu .